WilliamBonvini/WilliamBonvini/README.md

   - Pytorch
   - Deep Learning in Computer Vision
 - 👯 I’m looking to collaborate on dope/impactful ML projects
-- 📫 How to reach me: william.bonvini@mail.polimi.it
+- 📫 How to reach me: william.bonvini@outlook.com

 Cheers!